 Calculated by adding the common equity for the five most recent quarters and dividing by five.

-Average LTV Ratio
+Average Loan-to-value (LTV) Ratio

 Balloon Payment